dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 * You are returning a value and you want it implicitly wrapped in a future.
   `async` is shorter than `new Future.value(...)`.

-* You don't want any of the code to execute until after the event loop has taken a turn.

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/usage_good.dart (async)"?>